stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yyan11−stat6250):What is the value of the automatic variable _ERROR_ when the observation that contains any error?
 - Answer (yyan11−stat6250): _ERROR_ signals the occurrence of an error that is caused by the data during execution.
 The default value is 0, which means there is no error.
 When one or more errors occur, the value is set to 1.
 - Question (dlee117−stat6250): Why does the value of the automatic variable _ERROR_ only go from 0 to 1?
+- Question (kveng−stat6250): How do we know if we have multiple erros if the system only show the value of 1 despite having multiple erros?

 [Course Textbook Chapter 6, Problem 6]